FREE SHIPPING on orders of $85 or more

 An examination of many early immigration records reveals that people bearing the name Flores arrived in North America very early:

-Flores Settlers in the United States in the 17th Century
+Flores Settlers in United States in the 17th Century

-Flores Settlers in the United States in the 19th Century
+Flores Settlers in United States in the 19th Century

 Flores Settlers in United States in the 20th Century